ResEnv/chain-api/README.md

 Grouping and Aggregating
 ------------------------

+NOTE: THIS ISN'T HOW WE'RE DOING THINGS

+rather than trying to implement a general query language, we're going to provide the client with useful groupings via the URL linkages.
+For now I'm keeping the below content for reference as the API develops.

+END NOTE

 Often the client will want to collect a large number of resources, each of which might have a lot of data in common.
 For instance, when requesting a block